Muxworthy, Michael John

 In 1987, with the assistance of the (much admired) Queensland Premier, Sir Joh Bjelke Petersen, and the Queensland National Party, Michael would help tempt Laissez-faire advocate Milton Friedman to the University of Queensland to speak in the main auditorium.
 There were huge and violent riots, and the multimillion-dollar auditorium was severely damaged, the strength of left-wing dominance in the university system was so great.
 Few at the University of Queensland didn’t know the Muxworthy name after that, (although many would try to forget).

 The key to effective problem-solving in the business environment is to involve the players in the creative discovery process.

 Interest in the alien question came about as Michael Muxworthy’s creative investigative skills were summoned to debunk some unexplained UFO sightings.
-There are a lot of whackos amongst those that report sightings, encounters, abductions, probes and (believe it or not) much worse.
-Without exception, their testimonies would crumple under the weight of extended creative probing . . . except on the rarest of occasions.
+There are a lot of whackos amongst those that report sightings, encounters, abductions, probes, and (believe it or not) much worse.
+Without exception, their testimonies would crumble under the weight of extended creative probing . . . except on the rarest of occasions.